 I breastfed both my babies to sleep.
-I know, we failed at self settling but I don’t care.
-It’s what felt natural and right for us at the time, and at the end of the day, doing what works for you and your baby is the best thing – despite whatever the books say.
+I know, we failed at self-settling but I don’t care.
+It’s what felt natural and right for us at the time, and at the end of the day, doing what works for you and your baby is the best thing – despite what the books might say.

 There are three reasons for doing this while she sleeps:

 - Your baby is unaware she’s feeding and as such doesn’t associate a breastfeed or the bottle with getting back to sleep (helping her to self-settle).

 - Her sleep isn’t interrupted by being woken up.